Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 Well, in April 2026, a researcher going by Nightmare Eclipse claimed that they reported a security hole to Microsoft, but the company wouldn’t accept it, apparently insisting that N. Eclipse needed to include a screencast video that provided visual corroboration of their findings.

-Microsoft’s intention, presumably, is to ensure that researchers make an effort to verify their claims “in real life” before submitting them, demonstrating that the claimed vulnerability really is a security weakness that needs patching, rather than just an annoying bug or an inexpert misunderstanding.
+Microsoft’s intention, presumably, is to ensure that researchers make an effort to verify their claims “in real time” before submitting them, demonstrating that the claimed vulnerability really is a security weakness that needs patching, rather than just an annoying bug or an inexpert misunderstanding.

 But N. Eclipse decided that making a video would be needless extra work; that they had already sent details and proof-of-concept (PoC) code to Microsoft that explained and demonstrated the bug; and that Microsoft couldn’t very well complain if they released the same information to the public.